mattydevicce/pluto/u3-project-1/blackjack/README.md

 ### STEP 4: Game Logic

 Using `deck.pop()` populate the players and the dealers hands.
-Be sure not to reveal the first card in each hand.
 Then, display two buttons, "Hit" or "Stand".
 If the player chooses "Hit", draw another card from the deck/shoe and recalculate the value of the hand.
 Continue until the total is greater than 21, in which case the player loses.

-If the player hits "Stand", deal cards to the dealer, until the total of the visible cards >= 17.
+If the player hits "Stand", deal cards to the dealer, until the total of cards >= 17.
 Then, award points to the highest party.

 ### Step 5: Animate it